cygonz0/kali-minimal-dockerfile/README.md

 # kali-minimal-dockerfile
 Dockerfile to automatically set up selected security tools to create a "minimal" Kali Linux docker image.
 Tools can be added by modifying the Dockerfile accordingly.
+Includes the installation of fish shell.
 ## Installation
 First, install docker for your OS and make sure that the docker daemon is running.
 Then pull the official Kali Linux docker base-image:
 ```